High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Directional asymmetry in transducers

 where $\nth$ is the environmental mechanical occupation, $\neffo$ is the effective occupation of the optical cavity due to thermal occupation or the presence of technical noise on the optical pump, and $\no = \neffo+ \nmino$ is the bath occupation that the mechanical mode is coupled to optomechanically, with $\nmino$ denoting the optomechanical backaction limit~\cite{peterson2016laser}.
 The quantities associated with the electrical port $\ne$, $\neffe$, and $\nmine$ are defined analogously.
 In the resolved-sideband limit, $\no=\neffo$, but we differentiate these noise contributions explicitly here to clarify their physical origins.
 In Eqs.~\ref{eq:Naddup} and \ref{eq:Nadddown}, the first three terms comprise noise from motion of the transduction mode $\Naddm$, and the fourth term $\Naddtilde$ is from noise purely of electromagnetic origin measured at the output port.
 The fifth term $\Ncorr$ results from destructive interference between the fields responsible for the third and fourth terms.

-Noise performance between upconversion and downconversion can be asymmetric.
 In the limit $\Gammao=\Gammae$, the impedence matching criterion that achieves unit efficiency, Eqs.~\ref{eq:Naddup} and \ref{eq:Nadddown} become the same (for lossless cavities), even in the presence of additional electromagnetic noise at the output port.
 However, when $\ne$, $\no$, and $\nth$ differ, often better performance in one direction can be achieved by mismatching the pump strengths.
+Conversely, negligible electromagnetic bath temperatures $\neffo$ and $\neffe$ lead to bidirectional performance for sideband-resolved, high-efficiency transducers.
+We note that it is in this noise limit that protocols making use of both ports can mitigate the effects of $\nth$~\cite{higginbotham2018harnessing, rau2022entanglement}.

 Practically, the most significant physical effect causing asymmetric transducer performance is that occupations are in general pump-power dependent quantities, and therefore can depend on $\Gammae$ and $\Gammao$:

 In particular, transduction experiments have observed occupations of the form $\nth(\Gammao)$~\cite{zhao2024quantum,meesala2024non}, $\neffe(\Gammae)$~\cite{brubaker2022optomechanical}, or $\neffe(\Gammao)$~\cite{meesala2024non}.
 Terms of the form $\neffe(\Gammao)$ or $\nth(\Gammao)$ are common because of the high energy of optical photons compared with the lower frequency scales of the microwave and mechanical excitations used in transducers, and are ruinous for downconversion performance at high optical power and high duty cycle.
 Though Eqs.~\ref{eq:Naddup} and \ref{eq:Nadddown} apply specifically to doubly-parametric transducers~\cite{brubaker2022optomechanical,zhao2024quantum}, the noise in other architectures also depends on the transducer's thermal environment and coupling rates, and similar expressions can be written.
-The fact that our membrane-based platform does not exhibit noise terms proportional to $\Gammao$ is the reason for its downconversion noise performance, even though we operate it with high optical circulating powers of approximately 3~mW in this work.
+The fact that our membrane-based platform does not exhibit noise terms proportional to $\Gammao$ is the reason for its exceptional downconversion noise performance, even though we operate it with high optical circulating powers of approximately 3~mW in this work.